 The Jameson Distillery has been in the same historic building on Bow Street since 1780.
 Enjoy the 45 minute tour complete with a whiskey tasting for €20 euros per person.
 If you`re feeling extra adventurous; you can also sign up to take a whiskey blending class or a whiskey cocktail making class.

 Visit Trinity College

 This beautiful college was founded in 1592.
 It boasts a stunning campus and the Book of Kells which is Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript.
 Entrance to the college is free, but you must purchase a ticket for €11 euros in order to see the book.
 While walking through Trinity College make sure to admire the architecture, the artwork and of course the library!

 Stroll Around St Stephen`s Green

 St Stephen`s Green is a public park in the city center of Dublin.
-There is a variety of wildlife and many lovely places to walk around and enjoy nature.
+There is a variety of wildlife and many peaceful places to walk around and enjoy nature.
 Plan to go around lunch and either pack a picnic or stop at one of the numerous food shops in the area.

 Learn About Irish History at Kilmainham Goal